nuclewall/nuclewall/README.md

 - Added MySQL, PostgreSQL and SQL Server clients, and developed web interface for connection management.
   HOTSPOT users can be an external data source, generally a hotel software.
 - Redesigned the HOTSPOT user welcome page, added support for mobile and i18n.
-- Added Squid and SquidGuard packages that enable data saving and content filtering features.
 - Redesigned the Web gui with jQuery and Bootstrap.
 - Redesigned the command line interface.
 - Removed embedded(NanoBSD) and VPN features.